Viewing History

-Current version by David Hodson,
+Current version by: David Hodson

 Text:

-| If all you're doing is replacing the hard drive that's already there, then you're just performing a basic hard drive swap.
-Make sure you've got the right size (a standard 2.5" 9.5mm laptop drive), and you're good to go after ''' Update ''' I have become aware that the OS install is quite a bit different for Lion than for Leopard and Snow Leopard, thanks to the other people providing answers.
-I would trust someone more fluent in Lion than myself for OS install tips, but my answer about the physical hard drive is still correct. |
+-If all you're doing is replacing the hard drive that's already there, then you're just performing a basic hard drive swap.
+Make sure you've got the right size (a standard 2.5" 9.5mm laptop drive), and you're good to go after [guide|751|installing the OS].
+I personally prefer to just use a Time Machine backup to restore to the new drive.

-| If all you're doing is replacing the hard drive that's already there, then you're just performing a basic hard drive swap.
-Make sure you've got the right size (a standard 2.5" 9.5mm laptop drive), and you're good to go after ''' Update ''' I have become aware that the OS install is quite a bit different for Lion than for Leopard and Snow Leopard, thanks to the other people providing answers.
-I would trust someone more fluent in Lion than myself for OS install tips, but my answer about the physical hard drive is still correct. |
++I have become aware that the OS install is quite a bit different for Lion than for Leopard and Snow Leopard, thanks to the other people providing answers.
+I would trust someone more fluent in Lion than myself for OS install tips, but my answer about the physical hard drive is still correct.

 Status: